facebook/flow/docs/02-react-example.md

 ### Flow Server

-After all files have been annotated with `@flow`, we are ready to start our Flow server which watches over the now Flow-aware Javascript files and any changes to them.
+After all files have been annotated with `@flow`, we are ready to start our Flow server which watches over the now Flow-aware JavaScript files and any changes to them.
 From the root directory (i.e., the one with the `.flowconfig` file)